Code-Institute-Submissions/reaction-game/README.md

  contrasting color, show how to engage with the game.

  While playing, the player is able to see the score increase as well as the reactiontime between each "clicked" target.
-My intention is that the player is given instant feedback on their performance and to motivate interaction with the game.
+My intention is that the player is given instant feedback on their performance to motivate interaction with the game.

  The game ends after 60 seconds time and a pop up box display the final score with an option to resume the game or return to the home page.